 She wore a crazy purple hat, with a wide brim.
 It would have looked silly on a younger woman, but somehow, it suited her just fine.
 He wore beat up jeans and a button-up shirt.
 Not tucked in.
 Loose and wrinkled.
 She dropped her bag and he bent to pick it up.
 He handed it to her and she gave him a sweet little kiss on the cheek.
 Again, I thought, “lucky.”

 They made their way into the kids section and stopped short at the spinner rack.
-We’ve always kept an old fashioned spinner rack in the window, stuffed with all manner of kids comics.
-We keep it all mixed up so the kids have to hunt for what they’re looking for.
+We used to keep an old fashioned spinner rack in the window, stuffed with all manner of kids comics.
+We kept it all mixed up so the kids have to hunt for what they’re looking for.
 “The hunt” is what’s missing these days.

 She spun it around and laughed the whole time.
 He watched her and lit up right along.
 After awhile, they came to the counter and plopped down a stack of comics.
 “Archie,” “Betty & Veronica,” “Jughead.”

 “Did you find everything you were looking for?”
 I asked.